jfvilas/kubelog/docs/README.md

  - ~~Add permissions for managing pod-view and pod-operate in a separate way.~~ DONE!
  - ~~Add ability to restart pod (depending on user permissions).~~ DONE!
  - ~~Show all namespaces (even if the user has not access to view logs), and user would be allowed to only select permitted namespaces.~~ DONE!
+ - Add a third permission layer: 'cluster' (restrict which clusters a user can view)
+ - Add metrics of pod execution (and permissions to view them)
  - It is needed to allow selecting a container when a pod has more than one (has to be implemented also in backend)
- - Add metrics of pod execution (and permissions to view them)